ribahshaikh/sql_retail_sales_project1/README.md

 The following SQL queries were developed to answer specific business questions:

-1. **Write a SQL query to retrieve all columns for sales made on '2022-11-05**:
+1. **Write a query to retrieve all columns for sales made on '2022-11-05**:
 ```sql
 SELECT
  *